drizmiz/hugo-xmin/README.md

 # HUGO XMIN+

-This repo is basically `yihui/hugo-xmin` with some additional simple features and widgets.
-The original documentation is kept as is below.
+This repository is basically `yihui/hugo-xmin` with some additional simple features and widgets.
+Changes include:

+- Change `permalinks` from "/:year/:month/:day/"-like to "/:year/"-like

+- Remove the "Subscribe" term

+- +GithubEdit

+- Change the footer of the example site from copyright to CC-BY-SA 3.0 flavored copyleft

+- Change the sources of some js files

+- +some fonts and css

+- Embed Disqus (powered by DisqusJS)

+- Show categories and tags for each post

+The original documentation is kept as-is below.

 ## _Keep it simple, but not simpler_